-Appendix C: Participant Services

 C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service ration are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).

-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title: e authority to provide the following additional service not

-specified in statute.

 Vehicle Accessibility Adaptations

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

-¬ п
+Complete this part for a renewal application or a new waive hat replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There is s no change in service specifications.

+Service is included in approved waiver.
+The ser vice specifications have been modified.